codatio/codat-docs/docs/using-the-api/supplemental-data.md

 ---
 title: "Supplemental data"
-description: "Basics and examples of ordering in Codat's APIs"
+description: "Super catchy description of supplemental data"
 ---

-## What is Supplemental Data?
+## What is supplemental data?

-Supplemental data allows you to pull and push non-standardised fields alongside Codat’s standardised data model.
-This is useful when a particular integration contains a property which is not common across other providers and therefore does not form part of the standard data.

-example response here?

-this property is in an object format, not an array format

-Supplemental data gives clients the ability to pull/push additional fields from an underlying endpoint that we already use as part of our standard model.
-For example:
+We have enhanced some of our data types with a `supplementalData` property.
+It gives you the ability to fetch additional fields from an integration's endpoint within our existing standard data types.

-For Suppliers on Xero, we use their underlying /Contacts endpoint

-Whilst many of the properties on that endpoint are already included in our standard model, some such as supplier bank account details (BankAccountDetails) are not
+For example, to pull our `suppliers` data type from Xero, we use Xero's [Contacts](https://developer.xero.com/documentation/api/accounting/contacts) endpoint.
+While we already include many of the properties of that endpoint in our standard data model, some properties, like supplier bank account details (`BankAccountDetails`), are not included.

-Clients can configure supplemental data to pull BankAccountDetails alongside every pull of standard Suppliers data from Xero
+By configuring supplemental data for this property, you will be able to fetch `BankAccountDetails` every time you pull our standard `suppliers` data from Xero.

-Think of supplemental data as adding additional fields to existing standard datatypes.

-part of the standardized data model included on existing data types

-## How do I configure Supplemental Data?
-In order to use Supplemental Data, you must first configure it for the given integration and datatype, for example Suppliers data from Xero.

-## Where is Supplemental Data available? / coverage
+## Where is supplemental data available?

 We are rapidly expanding coverage across integrations and datatypes according to client demand.
-See the list of our current coverage:
+We currently cover the following integrations and data types:

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vToBP6lQMT_MrB8L5e_61w2LrmpoJPAVhxCVqCuoSpWgb6ga2hUXZHlLSdCr9jY_He1b-uYaDAnH6DV/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"